genesiscommunitysuccess/docs/docs/platform-reference/data-model/define.md

 Defines the fields in the view.

 #### Ways of defining fields:
-There are two ways of adding fields.
+There are two ways of adding fields to a view.
 Either using the `TABLE.FIELD` syntax or by using the `TABLE { FIELD }` syntax.
 Both methods can be use interchangeably as well as in the same definition.
 When adding many fields from the table the `TABLE { FIELD }` syntax would lead to a more concise and readable definition.

 Please note that for a table to be used within the `fields {...}` tag, it should either be the root table or be joined in the joins tag.